nudibranchrecords/hedron/readme.md

 `yarn start` opens the app in dev mode, you'll probably want to close the dev tools on the right hand side of the window.

 Run `yarn dist` to package up the app for best performance and no dev tools.
 Once the build is complete, you'll find the app inside `/dist`.

+**Note for Windows users:** Hedron doesn't seem to play nice inside of Windows Subsystem for Linux (WSL).
+So just install Node and Yarn natively and work like that.
+If you do get it working with WSL, please let us know via the issues!

 ### Load trippy example project